Grant Details and How to Apply

 We hope most questions about what might be funded, who is eligible, and how to apply will be answered here.
-If you have other questions about Maada'ookiing or about using the Grant Portal, please email us or call and leave a voice mail message at (218) 723-4040.
+If you have other questions about Maada'ookiing, please contact Cayla Bellanger DeGroat by email or call her at (218) 730-3387.
+For questions about using the portal, contact Carol Chipman by email or call her at (218) 740-7309.

 Nonprofit 501(C)(3) organizations, school districts, or Tribal government entities are encouraged to apply for funding through Northland's regular Grant Program.

 - Individuals or small groups who are citizens, descendants, or have kinship ties or affiliation to Indigenous communities for projects or activities within the geographic service area.
 In recognition of Indigenous identity and community identity, eligibility is defined to be inclusive of the broad relationships of belonging.

 - Area where the project is happening must be within:

 - Fond du Lac Band of Lake Superior Chippewa

 - Grand Portage Band of Lake Superior Chippewa

 - Leech Lake Band of Ojibwe (District I)

 - Mille Lacs Band of Ojibwe (District II)

 - Minnesota counties of Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, and/or St. Louis